huntabyte/unetlab.github.io/_posts/2016-07-06-unetlab-1-0-0-12-released.md

 ~~~
 Dynamic nodes connection
 Interactive "Configured Nodes" page where you can change parameters on the fly
+Name is now not mandatory for object creation
 Other minor bug fixes
 ~~~